Hunger Hormones After Gastric Sleeve vs. Gastric Bypass:

 Stronger intestinal satiety signaling

-- The ghrelin-producing stomach remains but is largely bypassed.
+The ghrelin-producing stomach remains but is largely

-- Ghrelin response is less predictable between patients.
+bypassed. - Ghrelin response is less predictable between patients.

-- Nutrients reach the lower intestine more rapidly.
+strong. - Nutrients reach the lower intestine more rapidly.

 - There are additional intestinal and malabsorptive effects.